BrajanHalili/MIPS-Project/README.md

 # MIPS-Project
 ## Description
-This project creates a 256 pixels high and 512 pixels wide yellow background, a square and its diagonals and another square.
+This project in MIPS assembly language creates a 256 pixels high and 512 pixels wide yellow background, a square and its diagonals and another square.
 Both squares are centered in the middle.
 The color and size of the squares can be changed.

 ## Data
 The data for the example: